ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course/index.md

 Now we know what new features to create.
 How are we going to build them?

 In the beginner training, we learned that, to add a feature, we just find and add the right component.
-But the problem is, there’s no "amp-newsletter-subscription-form" component. you might think the objective is to find a component such as "amp-newsletter-subscription-form."
+But the problem is, there’s no "amp-newsletter-subscription-form" component.
+You might think the objective is to find a component such as "amp-newsletter-subscription-form."
 If there was a different AMP component for every feature developers want to build, the number of components would be limitless!

 Instead, we can build up our features by combining components and having them work together.
 This type of approach is called "component composition."